Available in PagerDuty Process Automation Commercial products.

-The Rundeck Enterprise Runner securely opens up network/communication between data centers and the Rundeck Enterprise Cluster.
-The Runner is a Remote Execution hub for Node Steps to run on specified endpoints, rather than from the Rundeck server itself.
+The Runner, available for both Process Automation and Runbook Automation securely opens up network/communication between data centers and the Automation Cluster.
+The Runner is a Remote Execution hub for Node Steps to run on specified endpoints, rather than from the Automation server itself.

-The Enterprise Runner is a Java based program which uses a polling model to pick up work from Rundeck Enterprise.
+The Runner is a Java based program which uses a polling model to pick up work from the Automation Server.
 During each polling cycle (every 5 seconds) the Runner checks for executions that it is responsible for.
-Communication from the Runner to Rundeck Enterprise happens over https and is initiated from the Runner.
-This allows for enhanced firewall security as ports no longer need to be open for Rundeck to talk to nodes over more sensitive ports. (e.g. SSH/22)
+Communication from the Runner to the Automation Server happens over https and is initiated from the Runner.
+This allows for enhanced firewall security as ports no longer need to be open for the Automation Server to talk to nodes over more sensitive ports. (e.g. SSH/22)

 # Runner Management

 Runners will execute Node Steps on Nodes within a project based on a Node Filter assigned to the Runner.
 To assign Projects and specific nodes to a Runner follow these steps:

 - In the Runner Management screen click on the name of the Runner instance to be edited.

 - If the project is not listed already choose Add Projects

 - Toggle the Projects that should be added.

 - The Node Filter section is used to identify Nodes that this runner is responsible for.
 By default